Qin Mo's lips curled into a faint smile as he looked at Kalon.

 The real threat lurked beyond reality.

-And a desperate psyker trapped in a battlefield filled with death, fear, and Warp-tainted cultists was exactly the kind of situation that ended with this horror scenario.
+A desperate psyker trapped in a battlefield filled with death, fear, pain, and Warp-tainted cultists was exactly the kind of situation that ended with screaming, possession, and a commissar ordering artillery onto his own coordinates.

 A psyker's soul acted like a lighthouse within the Immaterium.
 Every spike of terror, rage, or desperation sent ripples through the Warp.
 Every reckless use of psychic power increased the likelihood of attracting something from the darkness beyond reality.

-At any moment, a whisper, a flicker of temptation, or a moment of weakness could turn them into puppets of Chaos, vessels through which the nightmares of the Immaterium spilled into realspace.
+At any moment, a whisper could become a command.
+A flicker of temptation could become surrender.
+A moment of weakness could turn a human being into a door, and through that door the nightmares of the Immaterium would pour into realspace wearing a familiar face.

 To remove a suppression collar?